A thorough guide on the history of coffee; from when it was discovered to coffee consumption today.

 After his experience of coffee shop revolutions in France, Benjamin Franklin returned to the soon to be the United States with a big dream.

 The founding fathers plotted their revolution in coffee houses.
 And after this drinking coffee became seen as a patriotic act.
 It was seen as a slight to those tea drinking Brits.
-Its popularity surged.
+Its popularity surged – Ultimate Comparison of Pour-Over vs Drip Coffee – Which Tastes Better?

 Coffee began to gain popularity, but America’s love for the bean really exploded during the First World War.
 Coffee was included as an essential part of the troops’ rations.
 During World War 1 it was estimated that the US Army drank over 40 million cups of the stuff a day.

-Many Dutch and Italian immigrants brought their love of coffee and cafe culture with them to the states.
+Many Dutch and Italian (Illy vs. Lavazza – Which Italian Coffee Is Better?) immigrants brought their love of coffee and cafe culture with them to the states.
 Coffee shops began to pop up all over the country.

 Coffee began to boom again after the invention of instant coffee.
-Bitter Robusta beans were roasted, brewed, and freeze-dried.
+Bitter Robusta beans were roasted, brewed, and freeze-dried (Can You Freeze Brewed Coffee?).
 The frozen stuff was then broken down into little granules.
 These granules could next be dissolved in hot water to create a bitter cup of coffee with little to no effort.

 Not only did instant coffee offer an easier way for Americans to make coffee but it also meant that cheap coffee was available.
 This was the first time that working class Americans could afford to buy coffee.
 From then on coffee became something you drank at home, or by the gallon at dinners.
 Coffee was not seen as cool or as a cultural movement, but as a basic enmity.

 All of that changed when two friends opened the first Starbucks store in Seattle in 1971.
 By the time Howard Schultz took over in 1982, they had opened three other stores.
-Schultz had previously visited Italy and had a vision of bringing Italian coffee culture to the streets of the US.
+Schultz had previously visited Italy and had a vision of bringing Italian coffee culture to the streets of the US – Which Is the Strongest Coffee at Starbucks?

 They started by roasting their own coffee beans and building stores that looked like the ones Schultz had seen in Italy.
-As they offer coffee that was a lot higher quality than any instant coffee available in grocery stores, Starbucks quickly became the biggest coffee store in the US.
+As they offer coffee that was a lot higher quality than any instant coffee available in grocery stores, Starbucks quickly became the biggest coffee store in the US – What is Espresso Crema?
+How to Make Espresso with Crema?

 Soon they would be opening stores all over the world.
 In 2012 Starbucks claimed that they were serving over 80 million customers a week from 65 different countries.
-The company is currently estimated to be worth around $80 billion.
+The company is currently estimated to be worth around $80 billion – Americano vs Latte – What Are The Differences?

 The Year that Changed Everything – 1869